 As your Reserved Instance portfolio grows, tracking your ROI becomes more critical.
 You’ll need the right tools, metrics, and strategies in place to make sure you’re maximising RI savings and minimising unused RI hours.

 In this session, you’ll learn how scaled organisations like yours track, report and optimise their Reserved Instance savings.
 Attendees walk away with new strategies and tools for choosing Reserved Instances and properly account for your RI’s after they’ve been purchased.

 Speaker: J.R.
 Storment, Co-Founder & Chief Customer Officer, Cloudability

-Rackspace Tales from the Trenches – Designing and Migrating with Ops in Mind - Rackspace
+Rackspace Real Stories – Designing and Migrating with Ops in Mind – Rackspace

 In this session, we will share real world experiences in deploying complex AWS environments, including the operational considerations you should know upfront.
 Hear from Airtasker’s CEO and Technical Lead on their key lessons learnt and how they were able to more than double their number of registered community members in one year.